Fotom/pico-gallery/README.md

 Localization
 --------------------------------------

-The site translated into Russian and English.
+The site translated into Russian and English languages.

 The sample site is available at [picolove](http://picolove.ru/en)